-As of September 30, 2019, the Company had \$5.7 million of restricted cash included in long-term assets.
-These amounts included in restricted cash primarily represent deposits to secure letters of credit for various supply contracts.
+As of June 30, 2020 and March 31, 2020, the Company had \$5.7 million of restricted cash included in long-term assets and \$0.5 million of restricted cash included in current assets, respectively.
+These amounts included in restricted cash primarily represent deposits to secure letters of credit for various supply contracts and long-term projects, including the irrevocable letter of credit in the amount of \$5.0 million to secure certain of the Company's obligations under the Subcontract Agreement with ComEd.
 These deposits are held in interest bearing accounts.
-As part of the agreement with Commonwealth Edison Company to install the Resilient Electric Grid ("REG") system in Chicago, the Company agreed to deliver an irrevocable letter of credit in the amount of \$5.0 million to secure certain Company obligations under the Subcontract Agreement.
-The funds to secure the \$5.0 million letter of credit were deposited in an escrow account on July 1, 2019.